 questioning whether 'there is an old cliché under your Monet, baby ?'

-sempervivum lining the shelves.
+and sempervivum lining the shelves.
 Speaking of one of my fave succulents, I recall planting many mini rockeries with them in the post here.
-Scaling the winding landscape, I spotted an
+Scaling the winding landscape, I

-version of of the first melody mentioned, which is perfect chilled listening.
+mellow version of of the first melody mentioned, which is perfect chilled listening.
 The doors for the show opened at 7pm.
-About 2 hours in, we continued to wait in the sweltering venue.
-I
+About 2 hours in, we continued to wait in the sweltering

-think everyone was in a state of 'Come onn!
+venue.
+I think everyone was in a state of 'Come onn!
 We want to see these guitars on stage put to use!'
 Still, all was calm and it was a great crowd.
-Before you knew it... the lights descended.
+Before you knew it... the lights

 Purple lazer beams fanned out in the darkness and figures made their way on stage.
 It was finally happening!
 A silhouette of Brandon Flowers appeared on stage; the spotlight